-70% of all treatment decisions are based on pathology results, and therefore, setting up a business in pathology is an extremely lucrative career option.
-If you’re planning to start your pathology practice, here are five things that you should keep in mind.
+Most of the medical treatment decisions are based on pathology results, and therefore, setting up a business in pathology is an extremely lucrative career option.
+If you are planning to start your pathology practice, here are five things that you should keep in mind.

 1. Plan in advance